ajh1143/ajh1143.github.io/_posts/2017-10-25-DataScraping.md

 ---
-layout:post
+layout: post
-title: Fun with Data Scraping
+title: "Fun with Data Scraping"
 ---

 A Python, BeautifulSoup and Pandas based project to scrape the top 200 baby names for each decade from 1880-2010